openstack-archive/tricircle/README.md

     cd ./tricircle/novaproxy
     ```
     follow README.md instruction to install the proxy.
 Please change the configuration value in the install.sh according to your environment setting

-    Navigate to the  folder
-    ```
-    cd ./tricircle/icehouse-patches/nova/instance_mapping_uuid_patch/nova/objects
-    cp instance.py $python_installation_path/site-packages/nova/objects/
-    ```
-    This file is a patch for instance UUID mapping used in the proxy nodes.

   - Cinder proxy

     Navigate to the folder